 The cross frequency detection algorithm is similar to the pulse detection algorithm except that it searches for increased levels of antenna temperatures which are recorded in multiple frequency channels.
 This detection algorithm performs best on narrow band sources whose frequency resolution is matched to that of the measurement; however, no RFI properties are assumed in the algorithm.
 The algorithm consists of thresholding in the frequency domain.
 A robust mean and standard deviation can be estimated for each time subsample without the largest N channels and like the pulse detector, antenna temperatures a certain number of standard deviations above the mean are flagged as corrupted with the threshold level determining the FAR.
 Like the time domain algorithm, the standard deviation can also be estimated using the system temperature but the adaptive mean calculation is still required.
-This detection method has been shown to be more sensitive to CW RFI while the pulse and kurtosis detectors are more insensitive to this kind of RFI [Güner et. al, 2010].
+This detectors are more insensitive to this kind of RFI [Güner et. al, 2010].